stephengrice/translations/spanish/_short/bbc_children_malaysia_translation.md

 Norieen’s brother, Haikal, fell in a river when he was trying to drink water.
 The other children were too weak to help him.

-“The current simply carried him away,” says her mother, Midah Angah.
-“It’s most probable that he drowned quickly.”
+"The current simply carried him away," says her mother, Midah Angah.
+"It’s most probable that he drowned quickly."

 Juvina, a seven year old girl, broke a leg and could not walk any further.
 One afternoon, she needed food and the following morning Norieen awoke and found her dead at her side.
 Norieen carried the body off to the side and covered it with leaves.

-“She saw what happens to a cadaver,” says Midah.
-“Flies in the eyes and mouth, hair falling out, and worms dragging themselves over the body.
-I saw many terrible things.”
+"She saw what happens to a cadaver," says Midah.
+"Flies in the eyes and mouth, hair falling out, and worms dragging themselves over the body.
+I saw many terrible things."

 Ika, a seven nine year old girl, died after being impaled by a bamboo when falling from the steep shore of a river.